 Abuse is a serious and heartbreaking topic.
 Victims of abuse have often suffered long before they ever file a restraining order.
-While filing a Victim's Protection Order certainly doesn't prevent violence 100%, doing so ensures that if that order is breached, the violator will be met with penalties.
+While filing a Protection Order certainly doesn't prevent violence 100%, doing so ensures that if that order is breached, the violator will be met with penalties.

 Protective orders - or restraining orders - are issued for victims of domestic violence or abuse.
 This may include physical harm, threats of physical harm, rape, or stalking.

 At Worden & Carbitcher we understand the sensitivity of this subject and offer years of experience helping clients with their protective order needs.
 Here are some of the most common questions we have received from some of our former clients:

 In the state of Oklahoma, police officers can issue a temporary/emergency protective order for victims of domestic violence if the courthouse is not open.
 Once the courthouse is open, the person can petition the court for a protective order.
 This can be done with or without the aid of an attorney, but the likelihood of the order being served is greater with legal assistance.

 Do I need an attorney to file a protective order?